ByteworksHomeLab/smitchell.github.io/_posts/2020-11-29-running-ubuntu-on-rpi.md

 {% include image.html url="/img/post-assets/2020-11-29-running-ubuntu-on-rpi/ubuntu_flash.png" description="Flash the USB Drive with Ubuntu" %}

 Remount the USB drive after it finishes to add the ssh file.
-Notice, the Ubuntu USB drive mounts as “/Volumes/system-boot” instead of “/Volumes/boot” as the Raspbian does.
+Notice, the Ubuntu USB drive mounts as “/Volumes/system-boot” instead of “/Volumes/boot” as the Raspbian image does.

 ```shell
 touch /Volumes/system-boot/ssh